Frigid temperatures at the Linc on Sunday were in the teens. The wind chill dipped into single digits.

-Nick Foles didn't inspire much confidence as he and the starters put together a lackluster four drives in the first quarter as the Eagles eventually went on to lose the meaningless regular season finale by a score of 6-0 in an absolute snooze-fest (see Roob's observations).
+Nick Foles didn't inspire much confidence as he and the starters put together a lackluster four drives in the first quarter as the Eagles eventually went on to lose the meaningless regular-season finale to the Cowboys by a score of 6-0 in an absolute snooze-fest (see Roob's observations).

 Complete coverage of the Philadelphia Eagles and their NFL rivals from NBC Sports Philadelphia.

-The bad news is that confidence in Foles might be at an all-time low with a playoff game just two weeks away.
+The bad news is, confidence in Foles might be at an all-time low with a playoff game just two weeks away (see report card).

 With the loss, the Eagles finished the regular season with a 13-3 record and failed to win the meaningless game that would have given them their first 14-win season in franchise history.

 The Cowboys won and finished their season with a 9-7 record, which doesn't look terrible, but they missed the playoffs and had an extremely disappointing season a year after they were the No. 1 seed in the NFC.

 Sunday's game was the first scoreless game through three quarters in the NFL since December 2007.